X16Community/x16-docs/X16 Reference - Appendix J - ROM Recovery.md

 Connect the IC.
 The notch should go toward the nearest PCB edge.
 (For the record: If connecting a 24 or 28 pin IC, connect it according to the drawing on the back of the PCB).

-To test communcation with the flash chip, send `firestarter id SST39SF040`.
+To test communication with the flash chip, send `firestarter id SST39SF040`.

 If you want to dump the contents of the chip, use the command `firestarter read SST39SF040`.
 This should dump to `SST39SF040.bin`, taking approx. 2 minutes.